DryCreations/pdfproject/planning/user-stories.md

 As a user, having more buttons in the toolbox and menu for easily accessing existing functionalities would increase the accessibility of the program.

+## User Story 20

+As a user, I would like an emergency recovery of pdf alterations in case of unexpected closing of the program.